 - Local News

-- Arrest Log: Dec.
-12 Arrests made by Madison County law enforcement on Tuesday and Wednesday, based on Madison County Jail records.
+- Arrest Log: March 12 Arrests made by Madison County law enforcement, based on Madison County Jail records.

 - More Local News Headlines